 Why welcome emails are so important

 They set the tone and help you bond with your new audience.
-That’s why it’s important to, just like IRL, be genuine, human, approachable, even funny if that’s your brand.
+That’s why it’s important to, just like IRL, be genuine, human, approachable, and even funny if that’s your brand.
 To quote Michael Leszczynski, “In addition to driving engagement, welcome emails are great for setting expectations for your relationship with your new audience.”

-People, including us, expect a welcome email in our inbox to confirm a signup or purchase, it’s pretty much second nature at this point in our digital lives.
+People, including us, expect a welcome email in our inbox to confirm signup or purchase, it’s pretty much second nature at this point in our digital lives.
 (It can even be unsettling not to receive one and leave people wondering if a) they’ve given you a wrong email address or b) you’ve stolen their data and run.)
-Because of that, they record the highest open and click-through-rates among any email communication.
+Because of that, welcome emails record the highest open and click-through rates among any email communication.

-GetResponse found that the average open rate of welcome emails are more than 82%!
-The average click-through rate is around 27%!
-So, 8 out of 10 new subscribers will open your message, and 1 in 4 will click through to your site and take the action on your CTA that you desire.
+GetResponse found that the average open rate of welcome emails is more than 68.59%.
+The average click-through rate is around 16.05%.
+So, 7 out of 10 new subscribers will open your message, and 1 in 5 will click through to your site and take the action on your CTA that you desire.
 That means this important email will boost your email deliverability and conversion rates as well.

 Welcome email examples

 So that’s some of the theory behind them.
 Now let’s look at what these messages look like.
 Here are 11 examples of killer welcome emails and why they’re so good.
 We’ve also included two examples of very weak welcome emails (#6), just for contrast.

 Backcountry’s very long, but still awesome welcome email.

 Okay, clearly there’s no concern about having too long a welcome email here.
 But it’s actually pretty light on copy – they’ve got more than two-thirds of the space here for images.

 Every image echoes the purpose of this email.
 First, there’s the big happy smile right below the “Thank you” headline.
 Then there are a few photos showing some of the gear they sell in action.